florent-jacquemard/florent-jacquemard.github.io/_pages/about.md

 - Edit Distances between strings and trees
 - Logic for Computer Science

-During last years, my research project has been concerned with Computer Music and Digital Humanities, more specifically with the processing of structured written music data (*digital music scores*), and in particular the following problems:
+Over the past few years, my research activities have focused on _Computer Music_ and _Digital Humanities_:
 - Music Notation Processing, and Automatic Music Transcription
 - Information Retrieval in Databases of Digital Music Scores
 - Corpora Analysis (Digital Musicology)